aiiisana/Money-Tracker/README.md

 - Categories are used in transaction records and analytics

 ### **6. Card Management**
-- Add, view, edit, and delete accounts (cash, bank, etc.)
+- Add, view, edit, and delete cards
-- Track card limits and balances

 ### **7. User Profile**
 - Edit name, email, password